 mRNA and protein determination in anabolic and catabolic skeletal muscle (Taqman, Microarray, Western blotting).

-Nottingham Biomedical Research Centre (Musculoskeletal Disease theme) 2017-2022 (Walsh theme lead, Metabolism strand lead PLG).
+Nottingham Biomedical Research Centre (Musculoskeletal Disease theme) 2017-2022 (Prof Gladman theme lead, Metabolism strand lead PLG).

 Non-invasive approaches to identify the cause of fatigue in inflammatory bowel disease patients.
-Crohn's and Colitis UK 2017-2020 (with G Moran (PI), S Serres, S Francis).
+Crohn's and Colitis UK 2017-2020 (with Dr G Moran (PI), Dr S Serres, Prof S Francis).

 Arthritis Research UK Centre for Sport, Exercise and Osteoarthritis.
-2018-2023 (with M Batt PI)
+2018-2023 (with Prof M Batt PI).

 Local Academic Collaborators